mariadb-corporation/mariadb-columnstore-data-adapters/informatica-columnstore-bulk-connector/README.md

 4. Place the missing Java libraries into *.connection.adapter, *.metadata.adapter, and *.runtime.adapter according to info.txt in the regarding lib directories.
 5. Switch to Informatica perspective
 6. In the Project Completeness bar select Edit Connection --> Generate Code
-7. In the Project Completeness bar select Publish Connector, set the correct Plugin Id, and export desired targets
+7. In the Project Completeness bar select Publish Connector, set the Plugin Id to 601001, and export desired targets

 ## Installation of the Connector in Informatica PowerCenter